 According to recent research by Deloitte, 88% of employees and 94% of executives believe that a distinct corporate culture is important to the success of a business.
-This is doubly important for a sales team, as it is the culture of the team that will motivate and inspire both new and old employees to perform well, stay competitive and maintain high results.
-Indeed, given that the survey also found a strong link between employee happiness and job satisfaction and the perceived strength of company culture, it’s vital you put the effort into creating a space where your sales people feel challenged, valued and supported if you are looking at ways to improve sales performance.
+This is doubly important for a sales team as it is the culture of the team that will motivate and inspire both new and old employees to perform well, stay competitive and maintain high results.
+Indeed, given that the survey also found a strong link between employee happiness, job satisfaction and the perceived strength of company culture, it’s vital you put the effort into creating a space where your salespeople feel challenged, valued and supported if you are looking at ways to improve sales performance.

 To make the most of this, make sure your team have all the tools they need to thrive: train them on analytics and sales acceleration tools, as well as teaching them the right way to reach out to potential leads via new channels like social media and mobile phones.
-Giving them an excellent understand of CRM software is also a must, but look to the future when it comes to technology: one key way to encourage success is by motivating your sales people to keep an eye on the market for any tools that might help them sell smarter in the future.
+Giving them an excellent understanding of CRM software is also a must, but look to the future when it comes to technology.
+One key way to encourage success is by motivating your salespeople to keep an eye on the market for any tools that might help them sell smarter in the future.

-We understand how important it is to have a great sales team, and the work that goes into making it happen.
-Let’s talk about how we can build your future by sharing sales team secrets; get in touch with our team of expert consultants, or browse our blog for more insights.
+We understand how important it is to have a great sales team and the work that goes into making it happen.
+Let’s talk about how we can build your future by sharing sales team secrets; get in touch with our team of expert consultants or browse our blog for more insights.

 5 Ways to be Confident on a Sales Call to Increase Chances of Closing the Deal

 Confidence in sales is one of the most important qualities to have when closing a deal.
 In order to…

 Ways to Get Sales Candidates to Really Buy into your Job Opportunity

 When it comes to hiring the best sales people, it can be tough to make your job opportunity stand…